 1. Spot endangered mountain gorillas

-Visiting these endangered, gentle giants in their natural habitat – the mountain forests of equatorial Africa – has become one of the planet’s ultimate wildlife experiences.
+Number one on our list of bucket-list African adventures is visiting endangered, gentle giants in their natural habitat – the mountain forests of equatorial Africa – has become one of the planet’s ultimate wildlife experiences.
 Find them in the Virungas, the forested volcanoes that straddle the borders of Uganda, Rwanda and the DRC, and consider yourself one of the lucky few.

 We’d recommend: trekking with gorillas and sleeping on the ash slopes of Mount Nyiragongo.